-- STRATEGY 21 Revitalize the Maude Street Mall to reinvigorate space and attract customers back to the mall - ACTION 21.1 Revitalize the Maude Street Mail, with particular attention to: - Signage; - Access and directional signage to the multi-deck car park on Stewart Street; - " Bicycle access and bicycle parking infrastructure; - Allowance for outdoor dining for specific areas; - Flexible stage and events space at the southern end of the mail; - A 'destination playground' (a quality outdoor playground which draws families to the region e.g. Rye Foreshore, Melbourne Children's Hospital); - Telstra Tower and improved lighting and amenity around the public tailets;

-- Design of an events program for the mail which should include children and family events, markets, music, and other cultural events; - Services for events e.g. power.
+STRATEGY 21 Revitalize the Maude Street Mall to reinvigorate the space and attract customers back to the Mall

+ACTION 21.1 Revitalize the Maude Street Mall, with particular attention to:

+- Signage; - Access and directional signage to the multi-deck car park on Stewart Street; - Bicycle access and bicycle parking infrastructure; - Allowance for outdoor dining for specific areas; - Flexible stage and events space at the southern end of the Mall; - A 'destination playground' (a quality outdoor playground which draws families to the region e.g. Rye Foreshore, Melbourne Children's Hospital); - Telstra Tower and improved lighting and amenity around the public toilets; - Design of an events program for the Mall which should include children and family events, markets, music, and other cultural events; - Services for events e.g. power; - Creation of cool green spaces and landscaping.

-The mall revealization should also consider other place-making initiatives which reinforce Mall as Greater Shepparton's prominent town square and meeting place, and respond to the key place-making principles:
+The Mall revitalization should also consider other place-making initiatives which reinforce Mall as Greater Shepparton's prominent town square and meeting place, and respond to the key place-making principles: